Cost Plus Pricing: How to Use Cost Based Pricing In Marketing 🌺

 Cost-plus pricing or cost-based pricing – a fixed sum or a percentage of the total cost of creating a product is added to it’s selling price.

 In the pricing and revenue management community, the term cost-plus pricing has increasingly come to have a very negative connotation.
 Some view it as a backward-looking approach (see premium pricing strategy for a polar opposite).

-In this article, we will discuss cost based pricing in marketing and financial analysis.
-We will cover: various cost based pricing formula.
-Companies that use cost based pricing.
-Real world case study examples.
-Finally, we will evaluate a cost based pricing approach, covering the advantages of cost based pricing methodology and 5 very valid reasons why cost plus pricing is not the best option when making a business plan.
+In this article, we will discuss cost-based pricing in marketing and financial analysis.
+We will cover various cost-based pricing formulas such as companies that use cost-based pricing.
+We will also provide real-world case study examples.
+Also, we will evaluate a cost-based pricing approach, covering the advantages of cost-based pricing methodology and 5 valid reasons why cost-plus pricing is not the best option when making a business plan.

-Cost based pricing definition
+Cost-based pricing definition

 Numerous surveys of pricing teams and price diagnostics from consultants for both goods and services consistently show that the most commonly used starting point for an item’s price is its cost.

-The simplest cost-based pricing method determines the amount added to an item’s cost; and then adding that amount to arrive at the item’s price.
+The simplest cost-based pricing method determines the amount added to an item’s cost and then adding that amount to arrive at the item’s price.
 This is a cost-plus pricing formula.
 If (C) an item’s cost; then its price (P) calculated as follows:

 P = C + added amount

 A cost-plus pricing example is particularly common among companies that sell customised products, like construction materials, heavy equipment, parts, etc. Fletcher Building, Brickworks, Rinker Group, Hanson, Gunns, Adelaide Brighton and Nash Timber potentially all use cost-based pricing methods and formulas to some degree.
 Even energy companies and medical equipment or technology companies generally use cost-plus pricing strategy examples.